 Purchases of $100,000 or more

 Purchases of $100,000 or more usually require formal competitive bidding.
-These bid opportunities are advertised on the City’s website.
-Bids are opened and read by the City Clerk on the bid due-date.
-Bid openings are open to the public.
-All bidders are welcome to attend.
-Following bid tabulation and analysis, recommendations for awards that exceed $100k appear on the City Council Agenda.
+These bid opportunities are advertised on the City’s Bid Center.
+Bids are opened and read by the City Clerk immediately following the bid submission deadline.
+Bid openings are open to the public and all bidders are welcome to attend.
+Following bid tabulation and analysis, recommendations for awards that exceed $100,000 appear on the City Council Agenda.
 Awards are normally made during regularly scheduled City Council meetings on Tuesday evenings.

 Purchases of $25,000 up to $100,000